Please wait while the formulary information is being retrieved.

 In rats, anasarca, anophthalmia, and/or microphthalmia occurred at benznidazole dosages approximately 1-3 times the MRHD; reduced maternal weights and smaller litter sizes occurred at a dosage approximately 3 times the MRHD.
 In rabbits, ventricular septal defect occurred at dosages approximately 0.3-1 times the MRHD; reduced maternal weight gain and abortions (2/20 females) occurred at a dosage approximately equal to the MRHD.

 Prior to initiation of benznidazole, females of reproductive potential should receive appropriate pregnancy tests.
-Females of reproductive potential should be advised of the potential risk to a fetus and to use effective contraception to prevent pregnancy during benznidazole treatment and for 5 days after the last dose of the drug.
-The US Centers for Disease Control and Prevention (CDC) states that benznidazole treatment is typically delayed until after pregnancy.
+Females of reproductive potential should be advised of the potential risk to a fetus and to use effective contraception during benznidazole treatment and for 5 days after the last dose of the drug.
+Data based on case-control and observational studies are conflicting regarding the risk of chronic Chagas disease during pregnancy with some but not all, showing an increased risk of pregnancy loss, prematurity, and neonatal mortality.
+While acute symptomatic Chagas disease is uncommon in pregnant women, a risk versus benefit assessment for both mother and fetus prior to administering benznidazole should be conducted on a case-by-case basis.

 In rats, anasarca, anophthalmia, and/or microphthalmia occurred at benznidazole dosages approximately 1-3 times the MRHD; reduced maternal weights and smaller litter sizes occurred at a dosage approximately 3 times the MRHD.
 In rabbits, ventricular septal defect occurred at dosages approximately 0.3-1 times the MRHD; reduced maternal weight gain and abortions (2/20 females) occurred at a dosage approximately equal to the MRHD.

 Prior to initiation of benznidazole, females of reproductive potential should receive appropriate pregnancy tests.
-Females of reproductive potential should be advised of the potential risk to a fetus and to use effective contraception to prevent pregnancy during benznidazole treatment and for 5 days after the last dose of the drug.
-The US Centers for Disease Control and Prevention (CDC) states that benznidazole treatment is typically delayed until after pregnancy.
+Females of reproductive potential should be advised of the potential risk to a fetus and to use effective contraception during benznidazole treatment and for 5 days after the last dose of the drug.
+Data based on case-control and observational studies are conflicting regarding the risk of chronic Chagas disease during pregnancy with some but not all, showing an increased risk of pregnancy loss, prematurity, and neonatal mortality.
+While acute symptomatic Chagas disease is uncommon in pregnant women, a risk versus benefit assessment for both mother and fetus prior to administering benznidazole should be conducted on a case-by-case basis.

 Benznidazole is distributed into human milk.
 Data indicate that the infant dose of benznidazole available from human milk may be 5.5-17% of the maternal weight-adjusted dosage and that the milk-to-plasma ratio of the drug ranges from 0.3-2.79.